ethereum/staking-deposit-cli/.github/README.md

 The official documentation to create the BLS To Execution Change can be found [here](https://launchpad.ethereum.org/en/btec/).

-:warning: This is only supported on the Nano X *for now* :warning:
+:warning: This is only supported on the Nano X *for now*, minimum firmware version 2.1.0 :warning:

 ## Setting-up